Quran-Bundle/quran-es/README.md

 # The quran-es package
 Copyright © 2024

-The [`quran-es`](https://ctan.org/pkg/quran-es) package is an extension of the [`quran`](https://ctan.org/pkg/quran) LaTeX package, designed to enhance the typesetting of the Holy Quran by incorporating specific Bengali translations.
-It provides support for German translations carried out by notable translators such as `Zohurul Hoque`, and `Muhiuddin Khan`.
+The [`quran-es`](https://ctan.org/pkg/quran-es) package is an extension of the [`quran`](https://ctan.org/pkg/quran) LaTeX package, designed to enhance the typesetting of the Holy Quran by incorporating specific Spanish translations.
+It provides support for Spanish translations carried out by notable translators such as `Raúl González Bórnez`, `Julio Cortes`, and `Muhammad Isa García`

 ### Sample